laradock/laradock/DOCUMENTATION/content/introduction/index.md

 <a name="features"></a>
 ## Features

-- Easy switch between PHP versions: 7.0, 5.6, 5.5...
+- Easy switch between PHP versions: 7.1, 7.0, 5.6...
 - Choose your favorite database engine: MySQL, Postgres, MariaDB...
 - Run your own combination of software: Memcached, HHVM, Beanstalkd...
 - Every software runs on a separate container: PHP-FPM, NGINX, PHP-CLI...
 - Easy to customize any container, with simple edit to the `Dockerfile`.
 - All Images extends from an official base Image.
 (Trusted base Images).
-- Pre-configured NGINX for Laravel.
+- Pre-configured NGINX to host any code at your root directory.
+- Can use Laradock per project, or single Laradock for all projects.
-- Easy to apply configurations inside containers.
+- Easy to install/remove software's in Containers using environment variables.
 - Clean and well structured Dockerfiles (`Dockerfile`).
 - Latest version of the Docker Compose file (`docker-compose`).
 - Everything is visible and editable.